Dumortierite Properties, Facts and Photos

 Article Pictures

-The first photograph in this article is dumortierite in pyrophyllite.
-Housed in London's Natural History Museum it comes from Namibia in south west Africa.
+The first photograph in our article is dumortierite in pyrophyllite.
+It's housed in London's Natural History Museum and comes from Namibia in southwest Africa.
 Photo by Stone Mania.

-The second photo is terminated quartz crystals with inclusions of dumortierite.
+The second photo is of terminated quartz crystals with inclusions of dumortierite.
 Photo courtesy of Stan Celestian.

-The next next photo features dumortierite housed in the Smithsonian Museum of Natural History, Washington D.C.
+The dumortierite in the next photo is housed in the Smithsonian Museum of Natural History, Washington D.C.
 Photo by Stone Mania.

 The dumortierite i

-n quartz tumbled stones in the final photo are from our collection.
+n quartz tumbled stones in the final photo are part of our collection.

-Most pictures are clickable and redirect to the original image.
+Most photos are clickable and redirect to the original image.

 shop now explore our collection of dumortierite